Ecwid/ecwid-api-docs/README.md

 # Changelog

+## September 27, 2017

+- Added new function to JS API in storefront: `Ecwid.getFeatureToggles()`.
+It returns enabled or disabled new storefront features, like new product listing (category pages with products).
+[Learn more](https://developers.ecwid.com/api-documentation/get-storefront-details#ecwid-getfeaturetoggles)

 ## September 21, 2017

 - Product Combinations are now renamed to **Product Variations**.
 All the product combinations-related labels in the Ecwid Control Panel, Help Center and API Documentation have been renamed to product variations.
 However, **all API endpoints and entities still refer to combinations** so that apps continue working as expected.